xplodingeggo/rl-profiles-linux/README.md

 Plug in the platform (`epic`) and ID, point it at your image, and it's saved to `config.json` — no code editing needed.
 I plan to add a CDN later at some point if this gets enough users/requests, probably using cloudflare R2 buckets so that you can see other's profiles
 ## Q: Why can't i see the profile of Switch users?
-A: Short answer, Nintendo is gay
+A: Short answer, Nintendo is bitch
 Long answer, Nintendo doesn't expose a public API to fetch player avatars from their accounts, unlike Steam (Steam Web API), PlayStation (PSN's profile endpoint), and Xbox (OpenXBL).
 Without a public endpoint, there's no way to fetch them programmatically.
 There used to be unofficial apis for nintendo but they are down now after nintendo made some server side changes
 ## Q: Why is the profiles all over the place at the start of a game?
 A: I dont know, but by the time one or 2 of the players on a team get some score it should fix